wilsonmar/wilsonmar.github.io/_posts/2016-08-22-mac-osx-terminal.md

 ## Text Command Line Bash Shortcuts #

-These come from the bash terminal on Linux machines<a target="_blank" href="https://linuxacademy.com/blog/linux/ten-things-i-wish-i-knew-earlier-about-the-linux-command-line-2/">*here*</a>
+These come from the bash terminal on Linux machines <a target="_blank" href="https://linuxacademy.com/blog/linux/ten-things-i-wish-i-knew-earlier-about-the-linux-command-line-2/">*here*</a>: Press control with your pinkie, then ...

 <ul>
 <li> control + ` = cycle through session windows</li>